core-wg/resource-directory/draft-ietf-core-resource-directory.md

 Parameters MUST be included as query parameters in an update operation as in {{registration}}.

-Upon receiving an update request, an RD MUST reset the timeout for that endpoint and update the scheme, IP address and port of the endpoint, using the source address of the update, or the context ("con") parameter if present.
-If the lifetime parameter "lt" is included in the received update request, the RD MUST update the lifetime of the registration and set the timeout equal to the new lifetime.
-If the lifetime parameter is not included in the registration update, the most recent setting is re-used for the next registration time-out period.

 An update MAY optionally add links for the endpoint by including those links in the payload of the update as a CoRE Link Format document.